 This solution addresses the key issue #12.

-6.6.2 Description

-6.6.2.1 Background
+6.6.2 Background

 TS 26.522 [2] defines a data burst as a set of multiple PDUs generated and sent by the application such that there is an idle period between two data bursts.
 A Data Burst can be composed of one or multiple PDU Sets.